-Table 86: DMNLabel attributes
+Table 85: DMNLabel attributes

-Attribute Description The bounds of the DMNLabel.
-When not specified, the label is positioned at its default position as determined in clause 13.5 - An optional pretty printed text that MUST be displayed instead of the DMNElement's name if it is present.
+Attribute Description bounds: Bounds [01] The bounds of the DMNLabel.
+When not specified, the label is positioned at its default position as determined in clause 13.5 text: String[01] An optional pretty printed text that MUST be displayed instead of the DMNElement's name if it is present .